ElenaSolov/web-plus-docker-and-compose/README.md

 - multi-stage builds for efficient docker images;
 - building images with the Dockerfile for frontend and backend;
-- using docker-compose to set up and run postgres db with frontend and backend images
+- using docker-compose to set up and run postgres db with frontend and backend images;
-- deploying dockerized app to cloud server
+- deploying dockerized app to cloud server;